-Dr. Muhammad Hajj, professor in the Department of Civil, Environmental, and Ocean Engineering, was recently awarded a Department of Energy (DOE) grant in the amount of $1.8M.
+Dr. Muhammad Hajj, Director of the Davidson Laboratory and professor in the Department of Civil, Environmental, and Ocean Engineering, was recently awarded a Department of Energy (DOE) grant in the amount of $1.8M.
 This grant brings the department’s total research funding for fiscal year 2020 to $12,935,280, which is an all-time high.
 This high level of funding was achieved through increased activity in proposal writing in fiscal year 2019 by faculty in the department, which increased from an average of 35 proposals in previous years to 52 proposals in fiscal year 2019.

 Hajj’s project, entitled “Floating Oscillating Surge Wave Energy Converter Using Controllable Efficient Power Takeoff System” aims to develop a design for an electrical power Wave Energy Converter (WEC) that will be ready for fabrication, deployment and prototype testing at the DOE-funded PacWave-South test site.